benyanke/GrandOrguePi/README.md

 Need GrandOrgue to power your portable setup?
 GrandOrgue doesn't have native binaries for the Raspberry Pi, but this fixes that!
 This bash script does the following, in an automated manner:

-1. Gets the most recent version of the source code from GitHub (https://github.com/e9925248/grandorgue)
+1. Gets the most recent version of the source code from GitHub ([Repository here](https://github.com/e9925248/grandorgue))
 2. Instsalls the packages needed to compile (apt-get install ....)
 3. Prepares sourcecode to compile (cmake)
 4. Compiles the source code (make)